Authored by the expert who managed and guided the team behind the Laos Property Pack

 What property types resell fastest in Vientiane in 2026?

-As of early 2026, the property types that resell fastest in Vientiane are one to two-bedroom condominiums in convenient, expat-friendly areas, because they attract the widest buyer pool including both foreign purchasers and local investors seeking rental income.
+As of early 2026, the property types that resell fastest in Vientiane are one- and two-bedroom condos in convenient central districts like Sisattanak and Chanthabouly, because they attract both foreign buyers (who can legally own condo units) and local renters, which widens the buyer pool significantly.

-A correctly priced residential property in Vientiane typically takes around 3 to 9 months to sell, with well-located condos in Sisattanak or Chanthabouly tending toward the faster end and niche or overpriced assets sitting longer.
+A correctly priced residential property in Vientiane typically takes about 3 to 9 months to sell, with well-located condos in expat-friendly areas tending toward the faster end and niche or overpriced assets sitting on the market much longer.

 If you're interested, we cover all the best exit strategies in our real estate pack about Vientiane.